coltorapps/builder/apps/docs/src/app/docs/entity-values/page.md

     description: Understanding values.
 ---

-Entity values are the result of user input within the context of an interpreted schema.
+Entities values are the result of user input within the context of an interpreted schema.

 ---